grep-vibhor/memorang-temp/README.md

 * `Worker Services`: Processes tasks by calling the external API.
 There are replicas of these service to do concurrent API calls to external API and execute transaction

 ## Flow
+1. User interacts with the UI to register and set investment preferences.
+2. User Service stores user's data and his investment preference in the database.

-1. The Scheduler Service runs at a scheduled time and fetches all user IDs with SIP transactions scheduled for that day.
+2. The Scheduler Service runs at a scheduled time and fetches all user IDs with SIP transactions scheduled for that day.
-2. It enqueues these user IDs as tasks into the Message Queue.
+3. It enqueues these user IDs as tasks into the Message Queue.
-3. Worker Services continuously poll the Message Queue for new tasks.
+4. Worker Services continuously poll the Message Queue for new tasks.
-4. Upon receiving a task, a worker checks the Concurrency Control Mechanism to obtain permission to proceed.
+5. Upon receiving a task, a worker checks the Concurrency Control Mechanism to obtain permission to proceed.
 * Concurrency Management:
   The worker attempts to acquire a token from the *global concurrency limiter* and If successful, it proceeds to call the external API; otherwise, it waits or processes other tasks.
 The system must not exceed 10,000 concurrent requests to the external API.
   - A central pool of tokens (10,000 tokens representing the concurrency limit) is maintained in Redis.